vtainio/Nordea-to-YNAB/README.md

 Then you simply need to call `python run.py --file <your_file_name>` to send the transactions to YNAB.

+### Testing

+You can run the tests with the command:

+`$ py.test`

+You can find more information about the provied fixtures in: [FIXTURES.md](https://github.com/Wisheri/Nordea-to-YNAB/blob/master/tests/FIXTURES.md)

 ### Legal

 View [LICENSE](https://github.com/Wisheri/Nordea-to-YNAB/blob/master/LICENSE) for detailed information.